alexi.sh

 Annual re-evaluation checklist:

-Building a reliable threat model is not a one-afternoon exercise.
-It is the habit of systematically asking, for each significant change in your attack surface: what could an adversary do with this, and is the cost of preventing it lower than the cost of the incident?
-The frameworks above — EFF SSD, STRIDE, CVSS 3.1 scoring — give you reproducible language for that conversation, whether it is with yourself, your collaborators, or a security professional you consult when the stakes are high enough to warrant outside review.
+Building a reliable threat model is not a one-afternoon task.
+It is the habit of asking, for each big change in your attack surface: what could an adversary do with this?
+And is the cost of stopping it lower than the cost of the incident?
+The frameworks above β€” EFF SSD, STRIDE, CVSS 3.1 scoring β€” give you a shared language for that talk.
+You can use it with yourself, with your collaborators, or with a security professional you consult when the stakes are high enough to warrant outside review.

-Photo: Shahadat Rahman — Unsplash (source)
+Photo: Shahadat Rahman β€” Unsplash (source)

 Also available in